PE and Sports Funding

 Cross Country

 Since September 2015, Keep Hatch has been competing in the Thames Valley running league cross-country events in division 2.
 Since starting, the club has grown in numbers and we have started the daily mile.
 We have had such great success that, in 2019, we were promoted up to division 1.
-Our results for winning the division 2 league were:
+Our most recent results for winning the division 2 league were:

-• Years 3 and 4 girls 2nd
+• Years 3 and 4 girls 2nd place

-• Years 3 and 4 boys 2nd
+• Years 3 and 4 boys 2nd place

-• Years 5 and 6 girls 5th
+• Years 5 and 6 girls 5th place

-• Years 5 and 6 boys 1st
+• Years 5 and 6 boys 1st place

 We came 1st overall out of 14 schools when we were last able to compete, and won the division 2 league.
 At that point, we were placed in division 1!